COUNTERPOINT IN MOTION

 FCM COVID-19 GUIDELINES

 The safety of our audiences, guest musicians, and the venues’ staff remains our top priority.
-We are following these requirements and recommendations for concert events during the rest of the 2021:
+FCM is following these requirements and recommendations for concert events during the rest of the 2021-2022 season series:

-All guests attending FCM concerts and Forums with Artists will be required to wear a mask covering the nose and mouth while inside the venue, including while seated for a concert and Forum and during the intermission.
+All guests attending FCM concerts and forums will be required to wear a mask covering the nose and mouth while inside the venue, including while seated for a concert and forum and during the intermission.

 All musicians will be fully vaccinated.